vilijur/acnl-translated/README.md

 # Documentation
 I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: New Leaf.
 As of right now, that documentation does exist but barely.
 You can check it out [here.](https://github.com/vilijur/acnl-translated/wiki)

+# Credits
+This is where I credit people for their work on this project, because I don't want to take all the credit.
+Well, assuming I end up doing all of this on my own.
+So far, the credits area as follows:

+basically everything - @vilijur additional help - no one, yet.

 # That's it
 You can get on with your day now. **:>**